jamiehannaford/jamiehannaford.github.io/_posts/2014-07-13-why-should-consider-bdd-for-your-oss-project.md

 - BDD allows us to understand, and directly connect with, our user-base.
 Our feature stories are more than stale blueprints: they're active promises of how features will work;

-- BDD ensures that our time and effort are well spent.
+- BDD ensures that our time and effort is well spent.
 Stories allow us to measure how we spend our time and ensure that our code delivers value;

 - BDD improves collaboration and communication because there is a clear, concise way to articulate new or modified functionality.
-It democratizes the process of defining features, because nobody needs an intricate knowledge of the codebase to grokk how it works;
+It democratizes the process of defining features, because nobody needs an intricate knowledge of the codebase to grok how it works.

 Not all developers are the same.
 Not all businesses are the same.
 BDD removes fuzzy or implicit assumptions of what we _think_ our users want with concrete requirements that can be executed and verified.

-# How do we know what features the OSS community wants?
+## How do we know what features the OSS community wants?

 I think a more useful question would be this: How do we facilitate understanding in OSS projects?